uvaai/ml1/80 week8/10 Exam Material/content.md

 ## Outline of the exam

-For the first 5 to 10 minutes of the exam, you're expected to explain one of the covered algorithms, as listed above.
-You can choose this algorithm yourself beforehand, and may even make slides or other visuals, if you'd like, although this is not required.
-The requirement here is simply for you to explain one these 7 listed algorithms.
+For the first 5 to 10 minutes of the exam, you're expected to explain one of these covered algorithms, as listed above.
+You can choose this algorithm yourself beforehand and should prepare some visuals to go along with your explanation.
+Some visual aspect to your presentation is required, as it really hard to talk about equations or graphs without some sort of visual, but you won't be judged on the "production quality" of these visuals at all.
+So writing/drawing on a piece of paper, taking a photo and using that photo as your one slide, is a perfectly valid approach.

 Afterward, we'll ask some follow-up questions about your selected algorithm.
 If you selected an easy algorithm, like univariate linear or k-NN, these questions